wormhole-foundation/demo-basic-ts-sdk/README.md

 npm run create:wrapped
 ```

-The script retrieves the wrapped token ID, creates an attestation via the Token Bridge, fetches the signed VAA, and submits it to the destination chain.
+The script retrieves the wrapped token ID, creates an attestation, fetches the signed VAA, and submits it to the destination chain.
 If the token is already wrapped, it returns:

 ```bash
 Token already wrapped on Base Sepolia